vkola-lab/PodGPT/README.md

 - [William M. Wang](https://github.com/bomas7)

 If you have any questions, please drop us an email at [brucejia@bu.edu](brucejia@bu.edu), [sbit@bu.edu](sbit@bu.edu), and [nsearls@bu.edu](nsearls@bu.edu).

+# Contribution
+We always welcome contributions to help make **MedPodGPT** Library better.
+If you would like to contribute, please submit a [pull request](https://github.com/vkola-lab/medpodgpt/pulls).

 # Acknowledgement
 The **MedPodGPT** Library is created and maintained by the Kolachalama Lab at Boston University.